|Music skip button based on ESP-Now protocol|

 - the central node is configured as an AP with a specific name (e.g. "espnow-revspace")

 - the discovery procedure tries to find the central node by doing an AP scan, the AP name is the only thing that needs to be agreed upon in advance between master and slave code

 - in the list of the APs, the button node finds the SSID belonging to the central node, then it also knows the wifi channel and MAC address of the central node

 - the button node stores both wifi channel and MAC address in (emulated) EEPROM and goes back to sleep

-The master node can simply parse this into two parts (split on the first space) and bridge this to the Revspace MQTT infrastructure.
+The master node simply parses this into two parts (split on the first space) and bridges this to the Revspace MQTT infrastructure.